 Trusts have been used for hundreds of years for a host of different purposes.
 This wide variety of functions has given rise to numerous misconceptions about trusts.
 Simply put, a trust is a mechanism that allows one party to hold title to property of another.
 The use of trusts in estate planning is invaluable and can be used to accomplish a number of different goals, including but not limited to: privacy, probate avoidance, asset protections, incapacity planning, and tax planning.

 A Will is the document that most people imagine when they contemplate creating an estate plan.
 This document names an Executor, can name guardians for minor children and can set out who will receive certain property after you pass away.
 It is important to note that a Will does not avoid Probate.

 Powers of Attorney are documents that allow an individual to give an agent the authority to act on their behalf.
 These documents are only effective while the individual is still alive and can be drafted in such a way to allow the agent to act during and individual’s incapacity.
 Often an individual will draft one Financial Power of Attorney for financial matters and another Healthcare Power of Attorney for healthcare and medical matters.

-A Living Will is a document used to specify your wishes related to end of life care.
+Healthcare Directives, also referred to as Living Wills, are document used to specify your wishes related to end of life care.